A limited number of 2024 departures are now available! Don't miss out - click to find out more.

 Transfer to Urgench to fly to Tashkent.
 Upon arrival visit the Museum of Applied Arts as well as the Mustakilik Square and the famous Tashkent Metro.
 With it’s marble and granite decorations the Metro feels like an underground palace.

 Today according to your flight times, transfer to Tashkent Airport for your onward journey back to the UK.

 We draw from a wide range of hotels on our holidays, each one is chosen to suit the tour you are travelling on meaning your accommodation can range from a smart business hotel in one city to a family run guesthouse in a smaller town.
 Here are some examples of the type of hotel you can expect to find on this tour.

-Winter and Summers in Uzbekistan can be uncomfortable cold and hot respectively so the best time to visit is in the spring (April to May) and autumn (September to early November).
+Winter and Summers can be uncomfortable cold and hot respectively so the best time to visit Uzbekistan and Kyrgyzstan is in the spring (April to May) and autumn (September to early November).

 All of our tour departures include international flights and taxes in the price.
 If the dates we have available for this tour don't suit your needs, or you are not sure travelling as part of a group is for you, maybe a Private Tour would be more ideal.
 If your tour departs in less than 30 days, please call our travel experts to book.